 This is the essence of Semantic Search: go beyond keyword search—taking into account both user context and assumptions about the underlying meaning of data—in an effort to return more relevant results and present them in a more appropriate way, always aiming for greater success in information-seeking endeavors.

 The Semantic Web is a set of technologies for representing, storing, and querying information.
 Although these technologies can be used to store textual data—such as text in a Word document or PDF file—they typically are used to store smaller bits of data.
 Thus, while Semantic Search focuses largely on textual information, the Semantic Web also includes numbers, dates, figures, and other data in addition to text.

 The purpose of this flexibility is to help us find answers to very complex questions, such as, “Which Presidents who lived in the White House had at least one child who did not live with him in the White House?”
-The Semantic Web excels at answering such complex questions involving multiple types of data from multiple sources in multiple formats (for more information on this, see What Makes a Good Semantic Web Application?).
+The Semantic Web excels at answering such complex questions involving multiple types of data from multiple sources in multiple formats.

 Semantic Web and Semantic Search Combined

 Generally speaking, anything that can be accomplished with Semantic Search can be represented as a Semantic Web query.
 That is, Semantic Web technologies are sufficiently broad to encompass all Semantic Search capabilities.

 That said, for some problems Semantic Web technologies might be overkill.
 SPARQL offers a more complicated interface than simple keyword search, and even visual SPARQL query builders might be more than you need for a specific solution.

 A simple way to think about which family of technologies might be useful for a specific problem is to ask yourself whether your users are searching on only one kind of information (e.g., restaurants, a flight number, etc.), or whether they are searching on many kinds of information (e.g. which presidents had children who did not live in the White House).